 Hackers using this method are usually motivated by money, but there have been examples in the past of revenge hacks.
-Businesses that fit a political or social agenda might find themselves targetted by hacktivists rather than regular hackers.
+Rather than regular hackers, Hacktivists might target businesses that fit a political or social agenda.
 Or even by a disgruntled employee.

 Small Business Websites

-A key target shared by 99% of online businesses is a business website.
-Much like business pages on social media, websites are a pubic-facing part of your small business.
-Because they’re public, hackers often target websites as a way of harming businesses or to hijack the site’s popularity to get some message out.
+A key target of 99% of online business shares is a business website.
+Much like business pages on social media, websites are a public-facing part of your small business.
+Because they’re public, hackers often target websites to harm businesses or to hijack the site’s popularity to get some message out.

 Like social media page hacks, these sorts of hacks can often be motivated by an agenda.
-However, these hacks are often aimed at farming personal data, either through data skimming or by hiding links to malware and other viruses.
+However, these hacks are often aimed at farming personal data through data skimming or by hiding links to malware and other viruses.

-You should do everything you can to secure both your website and your domain name.
+You should do everything possible to secure your website and domain name.

 What You Can Learn From These Breaches

 These examples of hackers exposing business services can impart important lessons for small businesses.